Eunice Olumide: Acting career

-Olumide was the second Assistant Director and played a role in BAFTA award winning short called Trouble Sleeping.
-In 2017 she played Rosie in After Louise Olumide appeared in the short film, One Sweet Oblivios Antidote', with Lenny Henry'.
-Since then she has been a background artist in Star Wars Rogue One, The Last Jedi and Absolutely Fabulous.
-In 2019, she landed a role in Noughts and Crosses alongside rapper Stormzy, produced by Shawn Corey Carter also known as Jay Z at Roc Nation USA.
+Olumide was the second Assistant Director and played a role in the BAFTA award winning feature film called Trouble Sleeping.
+In 2017, she also played Rosie in After Louise, and appeared in the short film "Some Sweet Oblivious Antidote" alongside Wunmi Mosaku and Lenny Henry.
+Other roles include Star Wars Rogue One, The Last Jedi and Absolutely Fabulous.

 Olumide produced and directed a show Metamorph through Open Art Surgery at the Traverse Theatre and founded the brief existence of The Official Youth on the Fringe at the Edinburgh Festival Fringe, and starred in The Chicken Trial at the Pleasance courtyard.
 In 2017, she produced and directed A Work in Progress live at The Stand Comedy club.
 Stephen K Amos, Katheryn Ryan, Trevor Noah and Dane Baptiste also appeared.

 Olumide made online comedy shorts titled "Afrish" for the BBC off the back of her Fringe show, "Afropoliticool," with Verona Rose and Ricardo P Lloyd as supporting leads.
+In 2024, she directed and produced Secret Lives: The Untold Story of British Hip Hop.
+The film was screened by BAFTA London and distributed by Picture House Cinemas which sold out across the United Kingdom.

 Television and broadcasting career

-Olumide has appeared on BBC, Channel 5, ITV and Sky television.
-She presented an online video from the 2012 BAFTA Awards and at Cannes Film Festival.
+Olumide received an MBE for Broadcasting Arts and Charity and is BAFTA and ARIAS nominated.
+She has worked for BBC, Channel 5, ITV and Sky television.
+In 2025, she was selected as a celebrity judge on the Amazon TV series Restyle alongside Clara Amfo, Emma Willis, Stacey Dooley, Henry Holland and Laura Whitmore.
+She has also presented at the BAFTA Awards.
+In 2026 she launched her podcast "Level Up". interviewing guests including the First Minister of Scotland John Swinney, the previous First Minister of Scotland Humza Yousaf, Green Party's Ross Greer, Supermodel Veronica Webb and Outlander Star Richard Rankin and Kukab Stewart.

-In 2020 she appeared on an edition of BBC Radio 4 Pick of The Week, and has been a guest on talk shows including John Bishop's Britain and BBC Learning Zone.
-She produced an exclusive online interview for Vice on Reincarnated starring Snoop Dogg (also known as Snoop Lion).
-Olumide has interviewed comedians Doc Brown and Stephen K Amos.
+She has presented for BBC Radio 4 Pick of The Week, and has appeared on John Bishop's Britain and BBC Learning Zone.
+She produced an online interview for Vice on Reincarnated starring Snoop Dogg (also known as Snoop Lion).